Key Takeaways

 The right escalation behaviour: the AI recognises it has reached its knowledge boundary, hands off to human support with full conversation context, customer sentiment, and the specific gap logged for knowledge team review.
 Agents pick up mid-conversation.
 The gap becomes tomorrow's knowledge article.

-Pass: Intelligent escalation with full conversation context passed to existing help desk; gap logging built in
+Pass: Intelligent escalation with full conversation context passed to your existing help desk; gap logging built in; graceful behaviour at the edge of the corpus

 Fail: Dead-end responses with no context handoff; hallucinated answers when knowledge is absent

 Show the vendor your real situation: three brands, two languages, customers versus partners versus employees needing different access to the same underlying knowledge.
-Ask them to demo it — not describe it — with that configuration.
+Ask them to demo it, not describe it.
+Then ask the same question as two users on different plans.
+If the answers are identical, the product is at rung 1 whatever the box says.

 If the vendor's answer is "you'd run separate instances per brand," you are not buying one platform.
 You are buying three platforms, three admin overheads, three maintenance streams, and three bills that compound as you add brands.

-Pass: Single foundation serving multiple brands, audiences, and languages with brand context applied at query time — demonstrated, not described
+Pass: Single foundation serving multiple brands, audiences, and languages, with identity and brand context compiled into the retrieval query — demonstrated, not described; fails closed on missing identity

 Run the pricing model forward before you negotiate.
 Per-session pricing is the specific model to stress-test: